AyusheeMittal/EVA5/Session14/README.md

 ## Dataset:

 This dataset consists of around 3500 images containing four main classes:
  - Hard hats
  - Vests
  - Masks
  - Boots

-Common settings include construction areas/construction workers, military personnel, traffic policemen etc Not all classes are present in an image.
-Also one image may have many repitions of the same class For example, a group of construction workers without helmets, but with vests and boots
+Common settings include construction areas/construction workers, military personnel, traffic policemen etc.
+Not all classes are present in an image.
+Also one image may have many repitions of the same class.
+For example, a group of construction workers without helmets, but with vests and boots.

+The dataset is available under:    <provide link to gdrive>

 ## Explanation:
 There are four folders provided:
  - images
  - labels
  - depth
  - planar

 ### 1. Raw images
 The raw images are present under the images folder.
 The images were collected by crowdsourcing and do not follow any particular naming convention.
 They are also of varied sizes.
+There are 3591 images.

 ### 2. Bounding Boxes
 A Yolo compatible annotation tool was used to annotate the classes within these images.
 These are present under the labels folder as text files.
-However please note that not all raw images have a corresponding label
+However please note that not all raw images have a corresponding label.
+There are 3527 labelled text files.
 A few things to note:
 - Each image can contain 0 or more annotated regions.
 - Each annotated region is defined by four main parameters: x, y, width, height